Bitteneite/bitten_restoboards/README.md

 ## About us...

 We understand that you had many choices when it came to Custom PCBs.
-Yes, we are just as surprised as you are!
+Yes, we are just as surprised as you are!<br>
 At General Bittens Electrics Incorporated, we are passionate about ruining the legacy of mechanical keyboards by putting them on the desks of our future generation!

 ## Catalogue